miyako/wak-ftp/install.md

 ```
 var ftp = require(solution.getFolder("path") + "Modules/ftp");
 ```
-**Discussion**: The advantage is that you can define a portable path relative to the solution.
+The advantage is that you can define a portable path relative to the solution.

 Note that the subpath (Modules/ in the example above) is hard-coded for each require call.

+---

 **Solution 3**: Define a filesystems.json at the solution or project level (my preference)